impreetam/Mlops-Task02/README.md

 # Mlops-Task02

-COMPLETE AUTOMATION ( INTEGRATION OF JENKINS , DOCKER & GIT)
+Complete Automation ( Integration of Jenkins, Docker & Git)

 » Following is the detailed description of the task :- Create container image that has jenkins installed using Dcokerfile.